-In addition to being a flexible recipe in terms of ingredients, Minestrone is an easy soup to make and this recipe is the perfect size for anyone cooking for one.
+In addition to being a flexible recipe in terms of ingredients, Minestrone is an easy soup to make and this single serving Minestrone soup recipe is the perfect size for anyone cooking for one.

-For this Minestrone for One recipe, I start out by cooking a little bacon pieces, otherwise known as lardons in my soup pot.
+For this single serving Minestrone soup recipe, I start out by cooking a little bacon pieces, otherwise known as lardons in my soup pot.
 Lardons is just a fancy name for little strips of bacon which will add a wonderful flavor to the base of the minestrone.
 I’m a huge fan of using bacon as an ingredient in my recipes.
-I love how it gives that smoky, salty, wonderful hint of flavor.
+I love how it gives a smoky, salty flavor.

-As I said before, this recipe is very flexible.
-I mostly use chicken broth because I always have cans of chicken broth in my pantry, but you could also use beef broth or vegetable broth too.
+As I mentioned, this single serving minestrone soup recipe is very flexible.
+I mostly use chicken broth because I always have cans of chicken broth in my pantry, but you could also use beef or vegetable broth instead.

 I like to keep this soup simple and quick to make so I often use canned beans and frozen vegetables – use the types of beans and vegetables you like and keep on hand.

-As you can see, this easy recipe comes together quickly and is a great meal to enjoy as the cooler temperatures arrive.
+As you can see, this minestrone soup recipe comes together quickly and is a great meal to enjoy as the cooler temperatures arrive.
 Enjoy this soup with a piece of crusty bread or a side salad and you’ve got the perfect meal.

 - 2 strips bacon